Trent River Crossing (Campbellford Bridge) and Surrounding Road Network

 Project background: A new crossing for a growing community

-The preferred design – endorsed through a Schedule ‘C’ Class EA process involving studies from 2008 to 2016 – includes a new bridge linking Second Street on the east side of the river to Alma Street on the west.
-This new crossing will significantly reduce congestion on the existing bridge, enhance road safety, and improve mobility for vehicles, pedestrians, and cyclists.
+The approved design includes a new bridge linking Second Street on the east side of the river to Alma Street on the west.
+The crossing will significantly reduce congestion on the existing bridge and improve safety and mobility for vehicles, pedestrians, and cyclists, while also strengthening the broader regional transportation network.

 Trent River Crossing: Project Rationale

-• Population and traffic growth: Campbellford and Trent Hills are experiencing steady growth, and the existing bridge sees approximately 5,000 vehicle crossings each day.
-A second bridge will ensure safe, reliable access for residents, businesses, and emergency services.
+Campbellford and Trent Hills continue to grow, with approximately 5,000 vehicle crossings per day on the existing bridge.
+A second crossing will ensure safe, reliable access for residents, businesses, visitors, and emergency services as demand increases.

-• Active transportation: New cycling lanes and sidewalks will promote healthy, low-carbon travel and improve safety for all road users.
+New sidewalks, cycling lanes, and multi-use paths will promote safe, low-carbon travel options and improve access for all road users, aligning with climate-resilient infrastructure goals.

 Project Design